bitnami/containers/bitnami/kaniko/README.md

 Check the [official Kaniko documentation](https://github.com/GoogleContainerTools/kanikodocs/) for more information about how to use Kaniko.

+## Notable Changes

+Starting from August 16, 2023, all container images with the "scratch" suffix in their tag name will be changed to use the "debian" suffix.
+It's important to note that this change also affects the structure of our repository.

+This adjustment helps to accurately reflect the operating system used in our pipeline for building our distroless binary-only container.
+Apart from the change in tag naming, there are no other impacts on the generated images.

 ## Contributing

 We'd love for you to contribute to this Docker image.
 You can request new features by creating an [issue](https://github.com/bitnami/containers/issues) or submitting a [pull request](https://github.com/bitnami/containers/pulls) with your contribution.